 MSG is monosodium glutamate, the main ingredient in Ajinomoto; a common food additive used extensively in Chinese dishes.
 A Japanese firm named Ajinomoto Corp. produces the food enhancer Ajinomoto.
 It is called the glutamate and is the salt form of the non-essential glutamic acid.
 It is important to know here that our body also produces this salt naturally.
 The problem comes when it is produced in the stores unnaturally and we take it in excessive quantities.

 MSG or ajinomoto is used by the food industry as it enhances food taste, making you want to eat more.
 It is most commonly added as a food additive and a flavoring agent and added in soups, stocks, sauces, canned foods, and in almost all processed food etc.

-- MSG comes cheap in forms of food flavours and colours
+- MSG comes cheap in forms of food flavors and colors

-- When it is broken down inside our body it is converted to GABA which has a tranquilizing effect
+- When it is broken down in our body, it is converted to GABA, which has a tranquilizing effect

 - Also known as the Nicotine of food, MSG is addictive too